• ROENFR

 (3) Each representative trade union and employer confederation at the national level has by right one seat in the Plenary of the Economic and Social Council.

-(6) A new representative employer/trade union confederation at the national level addresses a request for allocation of a seat in the Plenary of the Economic and Social Council.
+(6) A new representative employer/trade union confederation at the national level submits a request for allocation of a seat in the Plenary of the Economic and Social Council.
 The request will be accompanied by supporting documents and the file of the nominated person.

-(7) The request registered with the Economic and Social Council will be brought to the attention of the Plenary by the president and will be communicated by the Secretary General to the presidents of the representative employer/trade union confederations in the Economic and Social Council.
+(7) The request registered with the Economic and Social Council will be brought to the attention of the Plenary by the president and will be communicated by the Secretary General to the presidents of the employer/trade union confederations represented in the Economic and Social Council.

-(10) Following the vacancy of the seat by the nominal withdrawal of the CES member by the employer/trade union confederation provided in paragraph (8) or (9), the Secretary General will proceed to validate the member nominated by the confederation requesting the allocation of the seat by right in the CES Plenary.
+(10) Following the vacancy of the seat by the nominal withdrawal of the CES Plenary member by the employer/trade union confederation provided in paragraph (8) or (9), the Secretary General will proceed to validate the member nominated by the confederation requesting the allocation of the seat by right in the CES Plenary.

 (11) The time interval between the date of submission of the request by the newly recognized representative confederation at the national level and the date of validation of the member proposed by it shall not exceed 30 days.